Akhilesh-pujar/Video_call_app/README.md

-# PEER to PEER communication by using web-rtc
+# VIDEO CALL - PEER to PEER communication by using web-rtc

 ![WEB-RTC]